dschewchenko/big.esm/README.md

 ### Mathematical operations

 In math operations `mutable` option is used to specify whether to mutate the first argument or create a new instance.
 By default, a new instance is created.

+**Note:** In high-load applications, it is recommended to use the `mutable` option to reduce memory usage and improve performance.

 #### `addBig(a: Big, b: Big, mutable = false): Big`